WCSCourses/COG-Train_Resources/power_of_genomics_home.md

-# The power of genomics to understand the COVID-19 pandemic”
+# The power of genomics to understand the COVID-19 pandemic

 ## About the course